About Neurons for ITSM Deployment

-Service Manager communicates with a Microsoft SQL database to store and retrieve information, enabling multiple ways to enter and share data in a customizable, object-oriented environment.
-Service Manager supports Microsoft SQL Server.
+Neurons for ITSM communicates with a Microsoft SQL database to store and retrieve information, enabling multiple ways to enter and share data in a customizable, object-oriented environment.
+Neurons for ITSM supports Microsoft SQL Server.

-See the Installation and Deployment Guide for Ivanti Service Manager for complete information about the components used in Service Manager.
+See the Installation and Deployment Guide for Ivanti Neurons for ITSM for complete information about the components used in Neurons for ITSM.

-•Tenant: A Service Manager application for a particular customer or application.
+•Tenant: A Neurons for ITSM application for a particular customer or application.

 •Instance: An instance of the tenant within a landscape.
 By default, each customer receives a production instance of the tenant and a staging instance of the tenant.
 Additional optional tenant instances are also available.
 The name and URL for each tenant instance must be unique.